Charlie Kaufman is often described as weird.

 The scripts that made him famous were strange because the emotions were precise

-Britannica's current biography describes Kaufman as a screenwriter and director known for offbeat films and ambitious narrative style.
+Britannica's biography describes Kaufman as a screenwriter and director known for offbeat films and ambitious narrative style.
 That gets the outer shape right.

 His breakthrough came with Being John Malkovich in 1999, followed by Adaptation and then Eternal Sunshine of the Spotless Mind.
 Those titles are now so firmly lodged in the film canon that it is easy to forget how destabilizing they once felt.
 Kaufman's scripts did not treat formal experimentation as a niche art-house exercise.
 They smuggled it into relatively broad public consciousness.